 Try this instead:

 Need some ideas for a healthy low-sugar breakfast?
 Try some plain, probiotic yogurt with a sprinkling of walnuts.
 Or make a vegetable omelet with organic eggs and some fresh vegetables.
+And the recipes section of this website is a great resource for more healthy breakfast recipes.

-#3 Vitamin water
+#3 Vitamin Water

 Once you accept that you shouldn’t be consuming drinks with added sugars, you’ll start to look at the drinks section in your supermarket very differently!
 Sometimes it’s tough to find a single drink (except for bottled water) that doesn’t contain some kind of unhealthy added sweetener.
 This even applies to those drinks advertised as good for your health.